IvanPettinga/PySparkTemplates/README.md

 Some basic PySpark templates for parallel processing of data

 ## Configuration
-All dataframes have a config dicitionary with their specific requirements.
+All dataframes have a config dictionary with their specific parameters.
+This can also be saved a JSON and imported or even stored in a database to collect your data parameters.

 ```
 dataframe_configs = {